pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 ## How to use `find and create` action

-`Find and create` action enable you create a resource when it is not exist.
+`Find and create` action enables you create a resource when it is not exist.
 Here is an example:

 1. Choose `Find Table` action